 Nokia, which lost its 14-year title as world’s biggest seller of mobile phones last year to Samsung Electronics Co., is trying to expand revenue from its patent portfolio.
 The company’s royalty income is on pace to reach 500 million euros ($658 million) a year, Chief Financial Officer Timo Ihamuotila said last month.

-Six of the patents asserted in the new round of litigation were also part of a global fight Nokia waged with iPhone maker Apple Inc., (AAPL) said Mark Durrant, a spokesman for Nokia.
+Six of the patents asserted in the new round of litigation were also part of a global fight Nokia waged with iPhone maker Apple Inc., (AAPL:US) said Mark Durrant, a spokesman for Nokia.
 The two companies settled their dispute a year ago, with Apple agreeing to a one-time payment and royalties.

 The patents in the new round of litigation cover hardware inventions for dual-function antennas, power management and multimode radios, and software features including application stores, multitasking, navigation, conversational message display, dynamic menus, data encryption and retrieval of e-mail attachments on a mobile device.